JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20250211.md

 - Enrichment levy summary
     - Total enrichment levy cost to local property taxpayers in each school district tax area with an enrichment levy measure
     - Average annual enrichment levy cost to owners of properties with 2024 assessed values (AVs) of $500,000
+	- Ranking of the proposed enrichment levies by their percent increases over their previous enrichment levies
 - Capital levy summary
     - Total capital levy cost to local property taxpayers in each school district tax area with a capital levy measure
     - Average annual capital levy cost to owners of properties with 2024 assessed values (AVs) of $500,000- Measure details